-The PERSIMUNE data warehouse builds on the experiences from the MATCH collaboration that developed an expert tool providing personalized medicine to transplant recipients, and implemented as a routine clinical tool with documented benefits in terms of reduced morbidity and cost of patient treatment and care.
-MATCH captured routine data daily from all analytical & pathological labs, from medication systems, the national quality assurance database for rheumatology patients, and imaging data at Rigshospitalet.
+The PERSIMUNE data warehouse builds on the experiences from the MATCH collaboration that developed an expert tool providing personalized medicine to transplant recipients.
+It is implemented as a routine clinical tool with documented benefits in terms of reduced morbidity and cost of patient treatment and care.
+MATCH captures routine data daily from all analytical & pathological labs, medication systems, the national quality assurance database for rheumatology patients as well as imaging data from Rigshospitalet.
 Outputs are structured monitoring and treatment plans for all transplant patients at Rigshospitalet, and an active alerting of clinicians in case of out-of-range lab values or missed samples.

 The PM structure has expanded the data capture to include biochemistry, microbiology and pathology data from all national labs via Laboratoriesvarportalen and in addition diagnosis and data on causes of disease, vital signs and medication from central Regional databases.
 Also links to local databases for disease areas or local lab data are part of the PM patient management system that has a user interface where clinicians can see data from their own patients.
 The database is approved by the Data protection agency (RH-2015-04, I-suite 03605).